infinum/qa-handbook/Automation/Locators.md

 ### CSS selector

 For CSS selectors the similar points apply as for the XPath.
-You don't want just to copy-paste them from the DevTools and you don't want to be too specific.
+You don't want just to copy-paste them from the DevTools and you also don't want to be too specific.
 Tweak them a bit to make them more readable and maintainable.

 Bad: